“In every period of history, people have found ways to help one another.” — Howard Zinn

 Both my mentors worked on developing my natural interests and skills, so that I’d come out of my time with them with a strong process of my own.
 Since I was a dancer (& dance teacher) through much of my apprenticeship, they drew on my knowledge of movement and the body and built on it.
 Since I loved music, they helped me recognize and organize sound and the way it impacts the human energy system.
 Since I was immensely curious about tarot and numerology, they furthered my studies and understanding of those elegant traditions.
 Since I’d had a lot of exposure to various “hands in the energy field” work, they worked with me to refine an effective protocol.
 One knew a bunch about stones and we found I enjoyed integrating part of her immense body of knowledge into my process.

 Of course, I have a personal life that’s mostly, well, personal.
-I play a lot of Appalachian Old-Time music with friends and my handsome carpenter sweetie, as well as do a little performing and teaching.
-I also teach yoga at Harmony Healing Arts in Shepherdstown, Berkeley County’s Adult and Community Education Program, Renew Yoga in Charles Town, and Extreme Family Fitness in Martinsburg.
+I play Appalachian Old-Time music with friends and my handsome carpenter sweetie.
+I also teach yoga, privately and through Berkeley County Parks & Recreation.
 I’ve got a garden that I poke around in regularly and eat from pretty much year round.
-If we choose to work together, you’ll learn more about the personal me as we share back and forth.
+If we choose to work together, you might learn a little more about the personal me as we share back and forth.

 “It is time to take risks of peace.” — Yitzhak Rabin